Sustainability | Governance | Supply Chain ManagementSocial and Environmental Consideration at Manufacturing Sites

 At TDK, we use the Self-Assessment Questionnaire (SAQ) provided by the RBA to conduct annual self-checks regarding labor (human rights), health and safety, the environment, ethics, and management systems at all of our manufacturing sites.
 The purpose is to get a sense of the current status of CSR activities at manufacturing sites, to identify and address potential issues, and to promptly respond to requests from customers for CSR surveys.

-Labor, Human Rights, and Ethics Risk Assessments
+Labor and Corporate Ethics Risk Assessments

 Audits

-Frequency Target site Content
+Frequency | Target site | Content | |

-RBA-authorized audit Starting fiscal 2022, launched initiative to conduct either an RBA-authorized audit, a customer CSR audit, or a CSR assessment based on the RBA VAP Operations Manual at all manufacturing sites at least once every three years Priority target sites based on Medium-Term Plan RBA-authorized audit (VAP, AMA, or CMA)
+RBA-authorized audit | Starting FY March 2025, launched initiative to conduct either an RBA-authorized audit or a CSR assessment based on the RBA audit standards at all manufacturing sites at least once every three years | Priority target sites based on Medium-Term Plan | RBA-authorized audit (VAP, AMA, or CMA) |

-Customer CSR audit Sites requested by customers Performed based on customer's audit standards
+Customer CSR audit | As necessary | Sites requested by customers | Performed based on customer's audit standards |

-Internal audit Annual Site where high-level management is requested
+Internal audit | Every year | Site where high-level management is requested |

 Trainings and Dialogues

 With a systematic understanding of RBA and customer requirements related to CSR, we provide timely training for quick responses.
-In fiscal 2024, we held the hybrid-format CSR internal auditor training in Japan, China, and the ASEAN region led by an RBA-authorized company.